john-smilga/react-course-v3/02-backroads-project/final/README.md

 - re-use page and social links
 - in the <span id="date">provide current year (hint - {})

-#### Section Title

-- in components create Title.js
-- get the structure from one of the sections
-- setup two props
-- replace in About, Services, Tours

 #### Alternative Approach

 - in components create PageLinks.js